-The discount rate used to measure the total pension liability was 7.50% for PERA and 4.66% for TRA.
-For PERA, this was a decrease from the discount rate at the prior measurement date of 7.90%.
-For TRA, this was a decrease from the discount rate at the prior measurement date of 8.00%.
-The projection of cash flows used to determine the discount rate assumed that employee and employer contributions will be made at the rate specified in statute.
-Based on that assumption, each of the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current active and inactive employees.
-Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.
+The discount rate used to measure the total pension liability was 7.50% for the General Employee's Fund and 5.12% for TRA.
+For TRA, this was an increase from the discount rate at the prior measurement date of 4.66%.
+The projection of cash flows used to determine the discount rate assumed that employee and employer contributions will be made at the rate specified in Minnesota Statutes.